kyma-project/test-infra/docs/prow/migration-guide-release.md

 ```

 ### Define release job
-The difference between a releasing job and Presubmit job for master branch are following:
+The difference between a releasing job and Presubmit job for the master branch are following:

-- branch
+- different branch
 - used label `preset-build-release` instead of `preset-build-pr`
 - extra refs that clones `test-infra` repository use branch `release-0.6` instead of `master`
 - `always-run` set to `true` instead specifying `run_if_changed`